What is a Blood Deficiency?

 → Supplementation: For more severe cases of blood deficiency, like in anemia, during postpartum, or for vegetarians or vegans, supplements can help to boost nutrition.
 We like Floradix Iron + Herbs Liquid Supplement and MegaFood Blood Builder Minis.

 → Dietary Adjustments: It's important to eat regularly, and not too much or too little.
-Incorporate more red & green fruits and veggies (especially cooked leafy greens), grains, and possibly red meat, as well as the recommended foods below.
+Incorporate more red & green fruits and veggies (especially beets & cooked leafy greens!), grains, and possibly red meat, as well as the recommended foods below.
 Cooked foods are preferable to raw foods, and avoiding foods and beverages that may disrupt digestion is recommended.
 This includes refined sugar, fried foods, dairy, excessive alcohol and possibly spicy foods.